tomvik/Piano-Tile-Machine/README.md

 3. Download the dependencies from the `requirements.txt` file.

-4. Run the src/PianoTileMachine.py script.
+4. Run the `src/PianoTileMachine.py` script and follow the instructions.